Gwendolyn Brooks, Esteemed American Poet

 The challenges of a writing mother

-When she was awarded the Pulitzer prize in 1950, Brooks already had a young son, Hank, and about a year and a half later her daughter Nora was born.
+Throughout her career in the writing field, Gwendolyn maintained a family life, with a husband (whom she married in 1939) and their two children.
+When she was awarded the Pulitzer prize in 1950, she already had a young son, Hank, and about a year and a half later her daughter Nora was born.

-Shortly after her daughter Nora was born, for example, Brooks was supposed to travel to receive an award, but could’t find a babysitter for the children.
+Shortly after her daughter Nora was born, for example, Gwendolyn was supposed to travel to receive an award, but could’t find a babysitter for the children.
 Nora later recollected that her mother limited travels until she and her brother were a little older.
 According to Jackson:

 “This is not to say she did not struggle between motherhood and writing.
 In December, 1951, when Hank was eleven and Nora a three-month-old infant, Gwendolyn confided in a letter to Langston Hughes that her duties and responsibilities as a mother were so overwhelming that she felt she was without time ‘to call my soul my own.’
 She barely had a moment for herself, much less to write.”